xavierbatistafernandes/Foxes-and-Rabbits/README.md

 ## Requirements

-### Open Multithread-Processing (OpenMP)
+### 1. Open Multithread-Processing (OpenMP)
 This project uses the OpenMP library.
 Through OpenMP it is possible to exploit parallelism within a shared-memory system (for instance, your local computer).

 OpenMP provides directives for defining parallel regions (independent work loads) and work-sharing constructs.
-These enable the creation of multiple threads that execute smaller tasks simultaneously within the same memory system.
+These enable the creation of multiple threads which can then execute simultaneously smaller tasks within the same memory system.

 To specify the number of threads during execution, you need to change the `OMP_NUM_THREADS` environment variable.